 Some features are pretty standard on convection microwave ovens, such as an interior light or an exterior clock.
 The method for opening is something you will want to look at.
-Some people prefer a push-button for opening while others like to pull the door open manually.
+Some people prefer a push button for an opening while others like to pull the door open manually.
 Another feature to consider is the number of watts.
-Watts equate to power, and a more powerful convection microwave will have up to 1300 watts, while a less powerful one may have 500 watts.
+Watts equates to power, and a more powerful convection microwave will have up to 1300 watts, while a less powerful one may have 500 watts.
 The size of the interior makes a difference depending on what you plan to cook, and the exterior size may depend on where you need to put it.
 You can put a convection microwave over the range or on the counter, depending on your preferences.

 In addition to size, you may want to choose the color that works best with your current kitchen appliances.
 Certain materials are also easier to clean, so you may want to consider that when purchasing a convection microwave as well.
-Representatives in local appliance stores will be able to help you understand all of the features of the convection microwave so that you can make a well informed choice.
+Representatives in local appliance stores will be able to help you understand all of the features of the convection microwave so that you can make a well-informed choice.

-Your convection microwave will come with step by step instructions on how to use it.
-This eliminates worry that you may not know how to convert your favorite recipes for cooking with a convection microwave.
+Your convection microwave will come with step-by-step instructions on how to use it.
+This eliminates the worry that you may not know how to convert your favorite recipes for cooking with a convection microwave.
 Detailed information on the cooking process and recipes may also be included.
-You will learn how to use your convection microwave for roasting, grilling, baking and browning the same foods that you currently use your gas or electric oven to cook.
+You will learn how to use your convection microwave for roasting, grilling, baking, and browning the same foods that you currently use in your gas or electric oven to cook.
 The bottom line is that you will be able to cook healthy foods with a minimum of time expended when you use a convection microwave.
 You won’t have to sacrifice taste, color, or texture for speed.